PegasusMKD/integrated-systems-leptos/README.md

 ```
 as separate commands.

-In case you don't have something installed, please follow the guide in [this repo]: https://github.com/ThePrimeagen/orgwasm since the original configuration was taken from there and then updated/expanded on.
+In case you don't have something installed, please follow the guide in [this repo] since the original configuration was taken from there and then updated/expanded on.

 # Plans